 I tried again later, because I’m not a quitter.
 They wanted nothing to do with my song.
 So I pulled out our US GeoPuzzle.
 It was met with a small amount of resistance, but less than my song.
-They put it together a few times and got more familiar with the states and their locations, but that was it.
+They put it together a few times and got more familiar with the states and their locations.

 So I bought the Scrambled States of America game, and that made all the difference.
 We used it in conjunction with the ‘Stack the States’ app, and my kids had the states, their locations and capitals down pat.

 The only way to get my kids to participate, though, is through a game.
-I have a couple of them up my sleeve: mad libs (great for learning parts of speech), Fab Vocab (Greek and Latin roots), Breaking News (editing headlines for grammar, spelling, etc…), and Super Sentence.
+I have a couple of them up my sleeve: Mad Libs (great for learning parts of speech), Fab Vocab (Greek and Latin roots), Rummy Roots (for learning vocabulary), and Super Sentence.

 If your kids are struggling with a particular subject, put away the textbooks and worksheets and try a game.
-Search for that subject + game online, and read the reviews to find one that you think might solve the problem.
-Sometimes you don’t even need a board game, you can just gamify the subject itself.
+Search for that subject + game online, and read the reviews to find the best gameschooling games for your child.

-Instead of giving a history test, play Jeopardy with the history questions.
-Instead of copywork, practicing upper and lowercase letters, turn it into a memory game.
+- Sometimes you don’t even need a board game, you can just gamify the subject itself: Instead of giving a history test, play Jeopardy with the history questions.
+Instead of copywork for practicing upper and lowercase letters, turn it into a memory game.

-Would you like to know more about the other homeschooling methods?
+Would you like to know more about other homeschooling methods?

 Click the links to learn more about each of the following Homeschool Methods:

 Are you a gameschooler?
-We’d love to hear about your experiences and resources in the comments below!
+We’d love to hear about your experiences and your favorite gameschooling resources in the comments below!